rogerlew/human-technological-systems/readme.md

 Clayton M. Christensen, Michael E. Raynor, and Rory McDonald (2015).
 [What Is Disruptive Innovation?
 Harvard Business Review] (https://hbr.org/2015/12/what-is-disruptive-innovation)

 **Assignment 2:** Identify and describe a human technology system that could benefit from innovative disruption or is undergoing innovative disruption.
 Describe challenges faced by the innovative disruption and how you could help to solve those challenges.
+Please include a descriptive title.

 ### Week 5 - Design, Science, Engineering (2/10, 2/15)